Christmas Wake-Up Call: Stoning, Massacre and a Trump PS on Becket

 Saint Thomas Becket

-Becket’s internal battle is revealed though the introduction of four successive tempters, each arguing more and more persuasively that he should submit to the king.
-Eerily foreshadowing Saint Thomas More’s attempts to appease King Henry the Vlll, Becket wasn’t eager to die.
+Becket’s internal battle is revealed through the introduction of four successive tempters, each arguing more and more persuasively that he should submit to the king.
+Eerily foreshadowing Saint Thomas More’s attempts to appease King Henry VIII, Becket wasn’t eager to die.
 The archbishop considers whether he could compromise, even return to being Chancellor again.
-He’d returned from exile in France due to false promises that the king had softened, that he could return to his beloved Canterbury in peace.
-With this declaration, Thomas Becket speaks for each human soul:
+He’d returned from exile in France because of false promises that the king had softened, that he could return to his beloved Canterbury in peace.

 All my life they have been coming, these feet.
 All my life I have waited.
 Death will come only when I am worthy, And if I am worthy, there is no danger.
 I have therefore only to make perfect my will.